ieee-vgtc/ieeevis.org/content/info/open-practices/open-practices-faq.md

 	- Insert a `\ieeedoi` command with your DOI within the preamble of your main `TeX` file (i.e., anywhere between the `\documentclass` and `\begin{document}` commands), e.g.,`\ieeedoi{10.1109/TVCG.2019.2934609} `
 	- Compile and produce a new pdf file

 * If you have produced your pdf using other means, you can get an IEEE-produced copy of your paper for reposting at [https://authorgateway.ieee.org](https://authorgateway.ieee.org).
-Once logged in, download the “Author-submitted manuscript” PDF which will have the required information included.
+Once logged in, download the "Author-submitted manuscript" PDF which will have the required information included.

 Make sure that the revised version has: i) the copyright statement on the bottom-left on the first page and ii) a statement with a link to the paper on IEEEXplore on the first page (or on top of odd-numbered pages).
 Once everything is in place, resubmit the revised preprint to the OA repository to replace the version you submitted earlier.

 If you have uploaded your preprint to arXiv, you can follow the [guidance on this page](open-practices-arxiv) under the "**5.Update arXiv record post publication**" step for revising your record on arXiv.